 You’ll also notice some markers on the map.
 In addition to the route line and stops, there are buttons to enable Fare Outlets (for buying passes) and Park and Rides pinned to the map.
 These will be quite useful in our attempts to stop the insanity of $4 per gallon gas and global warming.
 A great addition to the Bing Maps Customer Showcase and a win for Sound Transit riders around Puget Sound.

 Don’t live in Seattle?
 Build your own transit app.
+Check out the samples at https://samples.bingmapsportal.com/ with full source available on GITHUB.
 Sign up at the Bing Maps Portal.